peteralcock/FairPair/README.md

 ## What's this?
 For scaffolding speed dating events.
-Save yourself the hassle with Speedater, designed with best practices in mind to ensure memorable dating experiences.
+Or any SaaS you want using the latest Rails 7 designed with my own best practices in mind to ensure a memorable dating experience... or whatever you're aiming for out there.

 ## Introduction
 Speed dating is an efficient way to meet multiple potential matches in a short amount of time.
 It provides an opportunity to interact face-to-face, leading to genuine connections.
 Event organizers often face challenges in creating balanced rotations to ensure participants meet as many different people as possible.
 Speedater automates this process, ensuring a smooth and enjoyable experience for both participants and organizers.